 The following environment must be in place for the integration of the application:

-Web server running Windows 2019 or later with IIS and the .Net framework installed
+Web server running Windows 2019 or later with IIS and the .Net framework installed.

-Database server running Windows 2019 or later with Microsoft SQL Server 2019installed, SQL Server Agent, SQL Server Integration Services and SQL Server Reporting Services installed and configured.
+Database server running Windows 2019 or later with Microsoft SQL Server 2019, SQL Server Agent, SQL Server Integration Services and SQL Server Reporting Services installed and configured.